igorwolfs/acoustic-processing-board/README.md

 # acoustic-emissions-hw
-Repository for my acoustic emissions measurement project
+Repository for my non-destructive mechanical measurement device.

+## Acoustic-carrier-hw
+Contains a the carrier board with
+- a Lattice EC5U-FPGA
+- DDR3-RAM
+- Flash
+- Ethernet

-## Goal
+## acoustic-piezodriver-hw
-The goal of this project is to become more familiar with
-- Analog and digital signal processing
-- LF analog measurement circuits
+Contains the power-supply board generating
-- OPAMP circuits
+- 50 V
-- Piezo-electronics
+- a single-phase inverter
+- 5 V power output to the carrier hw
+- 5 V power output to the pre-amp